The Ultimate GDPR Forms Are Here

 - Explain why you are collecting personal information.

 - Ask for as little information as you possibly can.
 For instance, do not ask for ID/ Passport information unless this is absolutely necessary.

 - Enable the Reference ID feature on your forms to make sure you can efficiently track your users’ submissions.

 For more information on how to ensure GDPR compliance on your 123 Form Builder forms, kindly check out our Knowledge Base piece on this or contact us at firstname.lastname@example.org.
 We’re here to help you stay on the legal side of GDPR (and protect your users’ personal information as a result of your GDPR compliance).

 Data Processing Amendment (DPA)

 The Data Processing Addendum is a necessary step to ensuring GDPR compliance on your forms.
-Please click here to download our DPA if your business is established in the European Union (EU) or subjected to GDPR.
+Please download our DPAs (US Server / EU Server) if your business is established in the European Union (EU) or subjected to GDPR

 Review, countersign and return the DPA document to email@example.com.
 Starting with the day you sign and send us the DPA, it will become part of your 123 Form Builder subscription documents.

 EU and US Data Centers